LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 C. Using Amazon CloudWatch, create a CloudWatch event that detects AWS CloudTrail deactivation and a separate Amazon Trusted Advisor check to automatically detect the creation of root API keys.
 Then use a Lambda function to enable AWS CloudTrail and deactivate the root API keys.
 D. Using Amazon CloudTrail, create a new CloudTrail event that detects the deactivation of CloudTrail logs, and a separate CloudTrail event that detects the creation of root API keys.
 Then use a Lambda function to enable CloudTrail and deactivate the root API keys.

+AWS Config seems correct.
+But AWS config remediation works by SSM document.
+Not by Lambda.
+C may be correct